-We had a lovely walk down the village where we collected conkers pine cones and some really pretty autumn leaves, some looked just like dinosaur footprints!
+We had a lovely walk down the village where we collected conkers pine cones and

-The children enjoyed spotting their favourite things in the shop windows but we didn't like the " big Halloween " one, a sneaky look around the toy shop made us all feel much better.
+didn't like the " big Halloween " one, a sneaky look around the toy shop made us

 We have been painting pumpkin pictures and exploring the textures from the insides of a pumpkin.